Iratta: Plot

-The film begins with the murder of ASI Vinod, the twin brother of DySP Pramod.
-There are three suspects in the murder: ASI John, CPO Bineesh, and another police officer.
-All three police officers worked with Vinod in the Vagamon police station and have developed animosity towards Vinod, due to different incidents.
-It is revealed through the incidents, narrated by the trio, one-by-one, that Vinod was a drunkard and womaniser.
-Bineesh narrates his incident where he caught Vinod raping a 17-year-old girl in a lodge, when they were out partying.
+The film begins with the murder of 52-year-old ASI Vinod Kumar, the twin brother of DYSP Pramod.
+There are three suspects in the murder: ASI John, CPO Bineesh, and SCPO Sandeep.
+All three police officers worked with Vinod in the Vagamon police station and have animosity towards Vinod, due to different incidents.
+It is revealed through the incidents, narrated by the trio individually, that Vinod was a drunkard and womaniser.
+Bineesh narrates his incident where he caught Vinod coming out of a lodge room after raping a 17-year-old girl in an inebriated state.

-Pramod, who also used to be an alcoholic, is now sober but long separated from his wife, Sreeja, and daughter.
-Unable to withstand his behaviour, Sreeja took their newborn daughter and moved to Bombay 17 years ago, to be away from him.
+Pramod is a recovered alcoholic, who is now sober but is separated from his wife, Sreeja, and daughter.
+Unable to withstand his drunkard behaviour, Sreeja moved away from him to Mumbai with their newborn daughter.
 Pramod recalls his and Vinod's childhood.
-The two brothers grew up in the same household with an abusive and absent father, who also was incidentally a cop.
+The two brothers grew up in the same household with an abusive and absent father, who also was incidentally a police constable.
 One day, their parents have a violent fight, owing to their father's infidelity.
 This causes their parents' separation.
 Pramod stays with their mother, while Vinod is forcibly taken away by their father.
 This fuels Vinod's resentment towards Pramod and their mother, as he feels betrayed and left alone to face their father's abuse.
-One day, a couple of their father's neighbours and villagers hack their father to death, after he tried to sleep with an underage girl.
-Years later, both the twins become policemen, but take different paths.
-Pramod becomes a respected and honest Deputy Superintendent of Police (DySP), while Vinod becomes a violent and street-smart Assistant Sub-Inspector (ASI).
+One day, few people hack their father to death, after he tried to sleep with an underaged girl and molest her.
+Years later, both the twins become police officers, but take different paths.
+Pramod starts as a sub-Inspector and eventually becomes a respected and honest Deputy Superintendent of Police (DYSP), while Vinod started as a constable and becomes a violent and street-smart Assistant Sub-Inspector (ASI).